 During the walk Palle Roslyng-Jensen (Saxo Institut) threw in some pearls on the history of Copenhagen’s embassy quarter, for example that the British and Spanish embassy buildings were built by gullaschbaroner during the First World War, and that the American embassy, opened in 1954, followed Bauhaus principles.
 The British embassy, the stronghold of the Nazis during the Second World War, is today one of the most fortified – I can confirm this.
 Arriving just outside office hours to pick up my new passport I felt like I was in an episode from The Americans.
 Embassies are both islands and oases – a reception at the Belgian embassy in April was a cultural shot in the arm.

-The tour followed Ho Chi Minh Sti, a path between Lipkesgade and Bergensgade forming a shortcut from Kastelsvej to Kristianiagade.
+The tour followed Ho Chi Minh Sti, a path between Lipkesgade and Bergensgade forming a shortcut from Kastelsvej to Kristianiagade, originally conceived as a boulevard.
 Dubbed thus during demos at the American Embassy in 1970, the path was also used by diplomats to go discreetly from one embassy to the other during assorted international crises in the 1980s.
 The tour finished at Kastellet, where Nis Rømer explored the philosophical background to states of exception as defined by Nazi lawyer Carl Schmitt, who saw dictatorship as the purest form of legitimised power.
 States of exception can also be found in the contemporary Danish state, in particular in the practice of surveillance and monitoring in (undefined) states of war.